MaxHastings/PriceChecker/README.md

 ## Developer decisions

-* Followed recommended architectural decisions by Google.
+* Followed recommended architectural principles by Google.
 Seperation of concerns, view models, and repositories.
 * Saving Jungsoo’s Market database and the user's shopping list to local database using Room.
 * Using Picasso library to fetch and load product images.
 * Used CameraX and Google's Machine Learning for scanning QR codes which makes it super fast and instant.